 - Take the middle 16 bits of the current UTC timestamp.
 These will be the following 2 bytes / 4 hex characters.
 [TimeMid]

 - The next 2 bytes / 4 hex characters will concat the 4 bit UUID version with the remaining high 12 bits of the current UTC timestamp (which is 60 bits in total).
 [TimeHighAndVersion]

 - Now, the next 1-3 bits will specify the variant of the UUID version.
 The remaining bits will contain the clock sequence which is meant to contribute some small amount of randomness to this implementation.
-In doing so, it helps avoid collisions in the event multiple UUID generators are running on the same system, a system clock for a UUID generator is set backwards, or the system clock doesn’t advance fast enough.
+In doing so, it helps avoid collisions in the event multiple UUID generators are running on the same system, a system clock for a UUID generator is set backward, or the system clock doesn’t advance fast enough.
 [ClockSequenceHiAndRes && ClockSequenceLow]

 - The final 6 bytes / 12 hex characters / 48 bits are the “node id” which is most commonly the MAC address of the issuing device.
 [NodeID]